‘Naked and Afraid’ Returns With More Challenges And New Twists [Spoilers]

 — Cory / LiveEachDay (@smpfilms) February 21, 2017

 Cory Williams has been creating short films online for over 12 years.
 His YouTube channels SMPFilms and LiveEachDay, have over a million subscribers and 500 million views with multiple viral videos.
 An avid outdoorsman, Cory grew up hunting and fishing near the Sierra Nevada mountain range, and he now lives in Eagle River, Alaska.
 His background as a firefighter for the California Department of Forestry (CDF), a certified EMT, and a professional stuntman provides him with the perfect skill sets needed to complete the Naked and Afraid challenge.
-Cory can be followed on Twitter or on YouTube.
+Cory can be followed on Twitter or YouTube.

 Retweet if you're excited to watch the #NakedAndAfraid journey of @AnastasiaAshley and Cory Williams (@smpfilms)! https://t.co/OITSXSu1rQ pic.twitter.com/QYS2xII3xH